 - If your shoes do get soaked: Stuff them full of newspaper after riding home to reduce morning swamp foot.

-Mistake 4: The rooster tail/mud mask combo
+Watch for the rooster tail/mud mask combo

 You gotta be prepared for a bit of spray if it’s raining.
 Your front tire can spit gritty water into your face on wet pavement, plus you’ll be facing an onslaught of rain.
 The worst problem?
 Rooster tail: a stunningly uniform line of mud and water that runs from your butt and up your back.